pulp/pulp_container/docs/workflows/index.rst

     login admin
     password admin

-One should observe that ``httpie`` uses the configuration retrieved from ``.netrc`` by default.
+By default, ``httpie`` uses the configuration retrieved from ``.netrc``.
 Due to this, a custom Authorization header is always overwritten by the Basic Authorization with the provided login and password.
-In order to send HTTP requests which contain JWT Authorization headers, ensure yourself that the plugin `JWTAuth plugin <https://github.com/teracyhq/httpie-jwt-auth>`_ was already installed.
+In order to send HTTP requests which contain JWT Authorization headers, ensure yourself that the plugin `JWTAuth plugin <https://github.com/teracyhq/httpie-jwt-auth>`_ is installed.

 If you configured the ``admin`` user with a different password, adjust the configuration accordingly.
 If you prefer to specify the username and password with each request, please see